deephaven/web-client-ui/packages/code-studio/README.md

 ## Data Storage

-There is the data for the current session stored in the local redux state (Redux Data), and data stored remotely in the `workspaceData` table in the `WebClientData` PQ on the server.
+There is the data for the current session stored in the local redux state (Redux Data), and data persisted between sessions is stored in browser storage.

 ### Redux Data